There are times when outsourcing your lab work makes sense.

 Equipment costs and labor are the major expenses for most laboratories.

 You need chemicals, machines, and PPE to protect your staff.
-Most labs require a mass spectrometer, conical flasks, fume cupboard, beakers, burettes, sodium hydroxide, hydrochloric acid, acetone, and other supplies.
+Most labs require a mass spectrometer, conical flasks, fume cupboards, beakers, burettes, sodium hydroxide, hydrochloric acid, acetone, and other supplies.

 You will need a detailed inventory in order to negotiate costs and budget your first year’s expenses.
 Fortunately, there are many auction sites online.